 - Attending Institute Professional Trainings; an educational stipend is provided for additional trainings related to area of interest.

 - Other responsibilities as assigned.

-- A background of working with children, adolescents, families, and groups.
+- A background in working with children, adolescents, families, and groups.

 - Demonstrated use of behavioral approaches.